yunke-wang/yunke-wang.github.io/_pages/about.md

 - *2015.09 - 2019.06*, B.Eng. in Computer Science, Wuhan University (WHU), Wuhan, China.

 # 💬 Invited Talks
-- *2026.02*，“Vision-Language-Action Model: Bridging the Intelligence to the Physical World” at the University of Sydney, Deep Learning Class
+- *2026.02*，“Vision-Language-Action Model: Bridging the Intelligence to the Physical World” at the University of Sydney, Deep Learning Class.
 - *2025.11*，“Calibration of AI Models for Reliable Decision-Making”, at CommonWealth Bank of Australia, Redfern Office, USYD-CommBank Workshop.
 - *2024.11*, "Policy Learning in Diffusion Models", at the University of Queensland, Brisbane City Campus, [International Workshop on Weakly Supervised Learning 2024](https://wsl-workshop.github.io/wsl24.html).
 - *2023.06*, "Imitation Learning from Imperfect Demonstrations", at "DiDi" Forum for Doctoral Students.